Shop by Category: Select a Category to View Items

 Digital printing is the process of using a printer head to apply ink directly to a piece of apparel or fabric.
 Digital printing is fairly new but advanced technology that affords the ability to print small run orders on both white and colored garments.
 If you think about your paper printer at home, a digital printer used for DTG printing is the same thing but for garments!
 With digital shirt printing the color palette is unlimited, which allows you recreate virtually anything from single color logos to high-color photographs.
 You could have a photo printed on a customized t shirt and give it to grandma.
 Creating customized single pieces with digital printing has never been easier.

 Simply put, digital printing on garments is less expensive for small run t-shirt printing of 12 pieces or fewer and reproducing photographic images, whereas screen printing is generally less expensive for a run of 12 and over.
 As with all things, there are always exceptions to the rules.
+If your goal is custom shirt cheap, check out bulk pricing guide.
 You might have a job that is over 12 and not photographic that might be great for digital apparel printing.
 You might have an order that is less than 12 pieces that would be perfect for screen printing.
 Rest assured, our team can help you choose the best method for your custom t-shirts.
 Whether you choose digital printing vs screen printing, we will make sure you get a high quality product that will last for years to come.